CORVALLIS, Ore. – People tend to have a love-hate relationship with their fruit trees. The fruit they love; the work they hate.

 Apples and pears are the two most common fruit trees grown in Oregon because they can be grown throughout most of the state.
 But everyone seems to want to grow cherries, even though they’re not the easiest choice.

-So he advises sticking to apples, pears and, if you’re in the right areas, stone fruits such as peaches, plums and prunes.
+So, he advises sticking to apples, pears, plums and, if you’re in the right areas, stone fruits such as peaches and nectarines.
 If you’re partial to figs and persimmons, by all means plant them; those fruits are almost entirely carefree.

-After choosing an appropriate variety, the next step is to be vigilant about monitoring for pest insects with pheromone traps, which can be purchased from farm stores or online.
+After choosing an appropriate variety, the next step is to be vigilant about monitoring for insect pests – like the ubiquitous coddling moth – with pheromone traps, which can be purchased from farm stores or online.
+Pheromone traps are also used for peach tree borer in peaches, nectarines and apricots, and filbert worm in hazelnuts.
 The tent-shaped traps have bases smeared with a sticky substance.
 On the trap bottom, place a lure with pheromones that waft a scent to attract certain insects.
 Starting in late spring, hang the traps in the trees and check each week.
 If there are more than the target level of insects caught in the trap in one week, spraying with the least toxic spray is recommended.
 If not, knock off the ones trapped and start counting again in the new week.

 “Scientists make it pretty simple,” Renquist said.
 “That’s the beauty of the system.
 They determine the number of insects to look for.
 It’s something hard and fast you can follow; you don’t have to extrapolate.
 You’re applying on the basis of need rather than the basis of prevention.”